ParadigmHyperloop/testing-software/Pidaq/README.md

-# Raspberry Pi CPU Directory Structure
+# Pidaq (Raspberry Pi Data Aquisitor)

-This directory contains all of the code that will run on the raspberry pi as well as all configuration for grafana and influxdb instances that will run on the pi.
+This directory contains all of the code that will run on the raspberry pi.
+The pi will receive and parse CAN messages, and create either a JSON or protobuf message to send to the control laptop via ethernet (UDP)
 ***

 ## DataLogger